aminakano/balloon_game/CSS/ie-hack.md

 }
 ```
 #### 2. Set container width
-It was totally fine without width on Firefox, Chrome and Safari, but the container was horizontally overflowing on IE and Edge.
+It was totally fine without setting width on Firefox, Chrome, Safari and mobile devices, but the container was horizontally overflowing on IE and Edge.
 After setting `width: 80%;` to the flex container, it displays as it's supposed to.
 ```
 .flex-container {
   margin-right: 10%;